 Even though renters insurance is cheap, there are many students who will avoid it.
 Some just want to (or need to) hold on to as much of their hard-earned cash as possible.

 For starters, renters insurance is designed to be used by individuals and families.
 It's not made to be used by two (or more) unrelated people.
 In fact, although some companies will allow two people who are married to each other to be named on a single renters policy, that's as far as they'll go.
 So, if you live in a house with three or four friends, you're basically going to be forced to buy your own policy if you want to protect all of your stuff with this kind of insurance.

-Even when you find yourself in a situation where sharing a policy (with a single roommate) is possible and maybe seems appealing, though, you're probably going to want to avoid it.
+Even when you find yourself in a situation where sharing a policy with a roommate seems like a good idea, you should probably avoid it.
 For more on why this is, read our article, "Why You Shouldn't Share Renters Insurance with Roommates."

 A lot of people ignore renters insurance because they mistakenly assume their landlord's insurance will cover their belongings in the event of a disaster or mishap.
 Unfortunately, that's not the case.
 "The landlord’s insurance obligation extends only to the apartment building or house occupied by the renters," Marques explains.
 "Each renter is responsible for insuring his or her personal property."
 Similarly, campus insurance policies exist to protect the college, not your stuff.

-This piece of advice is intended mostly for parents, although it's sure to be relevant for some students, too, as riders and endorsements often can be added to renters insurance policies as well as homeowners policies.
+This piece of advice is intended mostly for parents.
+But it's relevant for some students, too.
+That's because riders and endorsements can be added to renters insurance policies as well as homeowners policies.